aitoriribar/aitoriribar.github.io/index.md

-This is your home page!
-Write whatever comes to mind.
+This is my math blog (I am still waiting for a better name), where i will write whatever comes to my mind.

-Maybe an about me section, or a short bio.
+I am currently a PhD student in ETH Zurich in algebraic geometry and the geometry of moduli spaces.

-Or maybe you can write a small summary about your blog.
+My interests lie between homological algebra, differential, complex an algebraic geometry.

-Whatever you want!
+I hope you enjoy it!!